1982 Lebanon War: Military analysis

 During the course of combat operations, the Israeli Air Force conducted successful ground attack missions against Syrian and PLO targets, with Israeli attack helicopters inflicting heavy losses on Syrian armor.
 Israeli jets shot down between 82 and 86 Syrian aircraft in aerial combat, without losses.
 A single Israeli A-4 Skyhawk and two helicopters were shot down by anti-aircraft fire and SAM missiles.
 This was the largest aerial combat battle of the jet age with over 150 fighters from both sides engaged.
 Syrian claims of aerial victories were met with skepticism even from their Soviet allies.

 The Soviets were so shaken by the staggering losses sustained by their allies that they dispatched the deputy head of their air defense force to Syria to examine how the Israelis had been so dominant.
 The Israeli Air Force also performed ground attacks, notably destroying the majority of Syrian anti-aircraft batteries stationed in Lebanon.
 AH-1 Cobra helicopter gunships were employed against Syrian armour and fortifications.
 IAF Cobras destroyed dozens of Syrian Armored fighting vehicles, including some of the modern Soviet T-72 main battle tanks.

-The war also witnessed the Israeli Merkava MBT make its first combat debut, squaring off against Syrian T-72 tanks.
+The war also witnessed the Israeli Merkava MBT make its first combat debut, facing Syrian T-72 tanks.
 During these engagements, the Israelis claimed that the Merkava proved superior to the T-72, destroying a number of them without sustaining a single loss to T-72 fire.

 Former IAF commander, David Ivri would later recall a meeting with a high-ranking member of the Warsaw Pact, in which he was told that the dominance of Israeli and U.S. technology and tactics during the war was one of the factors that changed Soviet mind-set, leading to Glasnost and ultimately, the fall of the Soviet Union.
 However, defense analysts and the Syrians claimed the opposite, saying that their T-72s were highly effective and that none were lost.

 The T-72 tanks of the Syrian 2nd Armored Division were credited with not only halting the advance of an Israeli armored brigade on Rashaya on 10 June but pushing them back.
 They tallied the destruction of 33 tanks and the capture of an M60 Patton, which was sent to Damascus and thence transported to Moscow.
 Syrian tanks saw similar success against Israeli armor in Ain Zhalta and Sultan Yacoub in fighting on 8–10 June, stemming their advance to capture the Beirut-Damascus highway.